1,000+ Opportunities

 Where are services funded by the Refugee Youth Mentoring Grant available?
 The Refugee Youth Mentoring Grant funds services throughout Wisconsin in regions with high refugee arrivals, secondary migration and refugee concentration.
 Currently, Refugee Youth Mentoring Grant funded services are available in and around Milwaukee, Green Bay, and the Fox Valley area.

-Based on current listing details, eligibility includes: Organizations providing services in regions of Wisconsin with high refugee arrivals, secondary migration, and refugee concentration, specifically in and around Milwaukee, Madison, Green Bay, the Fox Valley area, and She… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations providing services in regions of Wisconsin with high refugee arrivals, secondary migration, and refugee concentration, specifically in and around Milwaukee, Madison, Green Bay, the Fox Valley area, and She….
+Confirm the full requirements in the official notice before applying.